 Make a plan with your long-term and short-term goals in mind.
-Moreover, be decisive when it comes to choosing which areas your WISP will serve—and how you will go about serving them.
+Be decisive when it comes to choosing which areas your WISP will serve and how you’ll go about serving them.

-It’s important to have a concrete idea about exactly what you want to accomplish with your business, and how you are going to go about meeting those goals.
-Instead of just having the general goal of, “GROWTH, GROWTH, GROWTH,” ask yourself how you can realistically go about starting a WISP business.
+It’s important to have a concrete idea about what you want to accomplish with your business, and how you’re going to meet those goals.
+Ask yourself how you can realistically go about starting a WISP business.

-This begins with considering what type of service you want to provide, and to whom.
-Will you strictly function as a fixed wireless ISP, or are you open to going the hybrid-ISP route by considering other access technologies, such as fiber?
+This begins with considering what type of services you want to provide, and to whom.
+Will you be a fixed wireless ISP or are you open to considering other access technologies, such as fiber?
 The next question to ask yourself is what customer base you want to serve.
-The two main segments are business and residential, each requiring a different approach to how you will conduct your business.
+The two main segments are business and residential, each requiring a different approach to how you’ll conduct your business.

-Lastly, the structure of your WISP has huge implications for your business’ future.
-Making the decision between routing versus bridging your network, and understanding the implications of each option, will save you from encountering difficulties down the road.
-As JJ McGrath, CEO of TekWav, says, “from the very beginning, I’ve had a routed network.
+Lastly, the structure of your WISP has huge implications for the future of your business.
+Making the decision between routing versus bridging your network, and understanding the implications of each option, will save you from difficulties down the road.
+Consider the example of JJ McGrath from TekWav.
+He said that “from the very beginning, I’ve had a routed network.
 It has done wonders for us to stay in that routed mode, and now we can keep layering on advanced LTE services.”

 Tip #2: Invest in Automation

-Save yourself the time, and headache, involved in carrying out recurring processes in your network.
-Moreover, never worry about tracking down, and managing services for, delinquent and non-paying customers again!
+Save yourself the time and headaches of recurring processes in your network.
+Remove the worry of tracking down and managing services for delinquent and non-paying customers.

-Whether you are your WISP’s sole employee, or have a team of staff behind you, it’s a shared feeling that there never seems to be enough hours in a day to finish everything that you have planned.
-This is where automation can help!
-Consider investing in automation services in order to ease your workload and apply your energy to areas of your business that need it the most.
+No matter what size your business is, there never seems to be enough hours in a day to finish everything you’ve planned.
+This is where automation can help.
+Consider investing in automation services in order to ease your workload.
+That way, you can apply your energy to areas of your business that need it the most.

 WISP owners and operators typically invest in an automated WISP billing system—and for good reason!
 Being able to track customer payments and automatically turn off service for non-paying customers is indispensable.

-Likewise, many WISP businesses also choose to automate their network monitoring in order to save time and money.
-Quality of Experience (QoE) Monitoring and Optimization services, like Preseem, can automatically enforce subscriber bandwidth limits and show you the real-time status of towers, access points, and subscribers!
-Moreover, being able to monitor outages and easily troubleshoot issues related to poor internet not only leads to cost savings, but also happier customers!
+Likewise, many WISP businesses also choose to automate their network monitoring to save time and money.
+Quality of Experience (QoE) Monitoring and Optimization services, like Preseem, can automatically enforce subscriber bandwidth limits and show you the real-time status of towers, access points, and subscribers.
+Also, being able to monitor outages and easily troubleshoot issues related to poor internet leads to cost savings and happier customers!

 “Growing an Internet business is a cash-intensive business.
 The money you get coming in should be going right around and growing the network over and over again.”